 2013 Ford F-150 Review

-The 2013 Ford F-150 has one of the most diverse engine lineups among full-size pickups.
+The F-150 has one of the most diverse engine lineups among full-size pickups.
 It has four available engines, ranging from a base V6 to a turbocharged V6 and two V8s.
 All engines are paired with a six-speed automatic transmission and either two- or four-wheel drive.
-Critics like the diversity of the drivetrain options, saying that the base engine provides more than adequate power for light work, while the V8s and EcoBoost V6 have muscle for serious hauling and towing.
-They also like the standard six-speed automatic transmission, saying it shifts smoothly and helps the F-150 return respectable fuel economy numbers.
+Reviewers like the diversity of the drivetrain options, saying that the base engine provides more than adequate power for light work, while the V8s and EcoBoost V6 have muscle for serious hauling and towing.
+They also like the standard six-speed automatic transmission, saying it shifts smoothly and helps the Ford F-150 return respectable fuel economy numbers.
 The optional 5.0-liter V8 averages an EPA-estimated 15/21 mpg city/highway, which is decent for the class.
 The F-150 can tow up to 11,300 pounds, which is among the highest of full-size pickup trucks.
 The F-150 also receives an above-average safety score for the class.

 - "If you like variety and choice, the 2013 Ford F-150 offers the most comprehensive lineup in the industry.
 High-end interiors and cutting-edge infotainment and audio options further distance the F-150 from other trucks." -- Kelley Blue Book